Engineering Physics B.S.

 Program Learning Outcomes:

-1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+1. Analyze and Evaluate: An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-2. An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+2. Design: An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-3. An ability to communicate effectively with a range of audiences.
+3. Communicate: An ability to communicate effectively with a range of audiences.

-4. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
+4. Operate: An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-5. An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives
+5. Collaboration: An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

-6. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+6. Demonstrate: An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

-7. Summarize the key issues in science and faith and recognize the harmony possible while studying God's creation.
+7. Articulate: Summarize the key issues in science and faith and recognize the harmony possible while studying God's creation.

-Core Curriculum Requirements 146
+Core Curriculum Requirements 143

-Engineering Physics Major Requirements77
+Engineering Physics Major Requirements79

 General Electives0